LouiseSteward/learn/adult-hiv/text/quiz-02.md

 	-	Measure the haemoglobin concentration.
 	+	Measure the CD4 count.
 	-	Measure the viral load.
-15. How often should the CD4 count be measured in well people with HIV infection?
+15. When should the CD4 count be measured in well people about to start antiretroviral treatment?
-	-	Every week
+    –	After a week of treatment
-	-	Every month
+    –	After a  month of treatment
-	-	Every 3 months
+    –	After 3 months of treatment
-	+	Every 6 months
+    +	Before starting treatment
 16. What is palliative care?
 	+	Care of patients with an incurable disease
 	-	Care of dying patients